Signs and Wonders (The X-Files): Casting and filming

 The casting for "Signs & Wonders" was "rather unorthodox".
 In order to prevent ophidiophobia from affecting the actors on the day of filming, live rattlesnakes were brought in during the casting sessions.
-Ironically, many of the actors were "thrilled" when they got to hold the snakes, according to Kim Manners.
+Many of the actors were "thrilled" when they got to hold the snakes, according to Kim Manners.
 He later noted that "the funny thing was that the actors couldn't wait to hold the rattlesnakes ... but we were still nervous."
 Coincidentally, the father of Michael Childers—the actor who portrayed Reverend O'Connor—had actually been a snake preacher.
 Manners later noted that "he had gone to church as a child and handled snakes."

 Before production on "Signs & Wonders", the producers organized several safety meetings to prevent any possible accidents on the set.
 One of the first orders of business was locating the nearest hospital, according to make-up effects coordinator John Vulich.
 Fear of an accident was compounded by some of the cast and crew members' fear of snakes, including Manners, David Duchovny, and John Shiban.
 Despite the precautions, an accident very nearly occurred when a live rattlesnake was brought to the show's set and escaped.
 It was eventually located hiding in Manners' office.
 In order to prevent future accidents, the mouths of the snakes were sealed with sutures.